California lawmakers pass protections for pregnant women in prisons and ban on legacy admissions

 The state Senate approved bills expanding protections for pregnant women who are incarcerated.

-One would ban pregnant women and women up to 12 weeks postpartum from being placed in solitary confinement.
+One would ban pregnant women and women up to 12 weeks postpartum from being placed in solitary confinement, except if “there is a credible and imminent threat to the safety or security” of the woman.
 It would also require pregnant women to receive clean bottled water and meals daily that meet nutrition guidelines under the state's Special Supplemental Nutrition Program for Women, Infants and Children.

 The proposals need final approval in the Assembly before heading to Newsom's desk.